-I’m sharing how we change up our Christmas tree colours easily and affordably- only using one box of coloured ornaments!
+I’m sharing some Christmas Tree Decorating tips today!
+Here is how we change up our Christmas tree colours easily and affordably- only using one box of coloured ornaments!

 When I shared my frosted whites Christmas tree earlier this week, I mentioned I would be adding a colour in here.
 So today I’m excited to be sharing not just one colour option to change up the feel of this frosted whites tree but three!
 I’m joining in with my friend Christina from The DIY Mommy on her YouTube challenge, ‘2019 Christmas DIY and Decor Challenge’ to share a Decorate with me style video.
 I go from decorating the tree from scratch to changing the frosted whites tree to have a different colour theme easily… and without purchasing loads of new ornaments every year!